Protecting Language Generation Models via Invisible Watermarking: Proposed method:

 where $\delta$ controls the window width of $\left[f_{w}-\frac{\delta}{2}, f_{w}+\frac{\delta}{2}\right]$; $F$ is the maximum frequency, and $f_{w}$ is the angular frequency embedded into the victim model.
 A higher $P_{\text {snr}}$ indicates a higher peak in the frequency domain, and therefore a higher likelihood of the presence of the secret signal in the suspect model, confirming it distills the victim model.

 It is worth noting that the threshold and frequency parameters used in the Lomb-Scargle periodogram method can be adjusted to optimize the performance of the proposed method.
 The specific settings used in our experiments will be discussed in the Experiments section of the paper.
+Besides, we present Algorithm \ref{alg:ext_wm2} demonstrating that we can detect watermarks by analyzing just the generated text itself, without relying on the model's predicted probabilities.
+A more detailed discussion of this text-only approach can be found in Section \ref{sec:wm2}.